 With that all in mind, let’s take a look at some of the best cities in the world in which to be a digital nomad.Kuala Lumpur

 Kuala Lumpur offers pretty much everything you could want as a digital nomad.
 A friendly populace, safe streets and an incredible cost of living versus quality of living ratio.
 As you can see, you could get a spacious and well appointed place in Desa Parkcity for rent for a fraction of what you’d spend for a similar property in the UK.
+Or if you want to spoil yourself with a hotel stay, check out the best hotels in Kuala Lumpur.
 Also, because food is so inexpensive (but so, so good) you can dine like royalty and still not worry about how you’ll be able to afford next month’s accommodation.
 What’s more, the locals are friendly, welcoming and accommodating, and the city and surrounding areas offer a wealth of stunning architecture and jaw-dropping scenery.Barcelona

 When you’re working from your laptop and your office is wherever you choose to plug in, you need all the inspiration you can get.
 Barcelona is easily one of the most inspiring, beautiful, vibrant and lively cities in Europe.
 With some of the most inspirational architecture, sumptuous food and a quintessentially vibrant atmosphere, it’s the perfect place to get your creative juices flowing.
 It’s hard to look at something as incredibly ornate as the Basilica or as bold as Gaudi’s many gifts to the city and not be inspired.